jjziets/VastVerification/README.md

 Before you start using `./autoverify_machineid.sh`, ensure you have the following:

 1. **Vast.ai Command Line Interface (vastcli)**: This tool is used to interact with the Vast.ai platform.
-2. **Docker**: Docker should be installed and configured on the target machines.
+2. **Vast.ai **: The machine should be listed on the vast marketplace.
+3. **Ubuntu OS**: The scripts are designed to run on Ubununt 20.04 or newer.

 ### Setup and Installation